Organisation and responsibilities

 The Agency for Digitisation is an agency of the Ministry of Finance and was established in 2011 to speed up the digitisation processes required to modernise the Danish welfare society.
 The Agency is in charge of the digitisation of Denmark and is responsible for the implementation of the government's digital ambitions in the public sector.

-Centre for Analysis and Policy
+Division for Analysis and Policy

-Centre for Infrastructure Projects and Procurement
+Centre for Development and Implementation

-Centre for Strategy Management and Communication
+Centre for Technology and Data Strategy